 Citric Acid: Often associated with citrus fruits like oranges, grapefruit, and such, it is also found in apple juice and hard cider.
 Many Saccharomyces Cerevisiae yeasts strains will produce critic acid as part of the fermentation process.
 Like all things in cider, a little is great but a lot can lead to other issues.
 For example, citric acid is a leading producer of diacetyl.
 Diacetyl is the compound that gives chardonnay its buttery flavor.
 Also, citric acid is more susceptible to microbial degradation during malolactic fermentation by lactic acid bacteria.
 This leads to increased level of acetic acid.
 If you are like me and enjoy adjunct ciders with citrus (see my recipe section), you might want to avoid long aging or try to avoid MLF to reduce the risk of acetic acid and vinegar.
 Just for reference, this isn’t a problem that I noticed in my citrus hard ciders so it’s not a guaranteed event but is something you should consider.

 Lactic Acid: This is generally derived from the breakdown of pyruvic acid and the transformation of malic acid.
 Lactic acid is not generally found in apple juice so it is formed through the fermentation processes.
-Some yeast have a trait that will convert malic acid to lactic acid during the normal yeast fermentation process but this transformation is more commonly derived from lactic acid bacteria, LAB, after fermentation.
+Some yeast have a trait that will create lactic acid may convert malic acid to various compounds but the most common way malic acid is transformed to lactic acid is from lactic acid bacteria, LAB, after fermentation.
 This is the malolactic fermentation process often call MLF.
 Transformation of malic acid to lactic acid is often desirable if you have dry hard cider with a low pH (high total acid).

 Pyruvic Acid: While apple juice naturally has some pyruvic acid, it is a precursor to many other substances.
 It can be excreted in large quantities by yeast during fermentation.
 It is also used by yeast later in the process to create these other compounds.
 This is why it tends to increase dramatically early in the fermentation process before dropping down.
 While not as high as malic, it is usually one of the higher secondary acids, along with citric acid.
 It normally finishes the fermentation process as the second most significant acid in hard cider.
 Research has shown that a deficiency in thiamine increases the amount of pyruvic acid produced.
 One of the main reason thiamine is reduced is by adding sulfites to your juice.
 Nitrogen also has a significant impact on pyruvic acid creation along with niacinamide.